tud-hri/joan/docs/modules-carlainterface.md

 # Module: CARLA Interface

-Depending on whether you want to use the CARLA simulation environment with JOAN, the CARLA interface module is one of the core modules.
-If you want to do anything with CARLA it is advised to use this module.
+The CARLA interface module is one of the core modules, it establishes the connection between JOAN and CARLA.
+This module is where you can spawn new vehicles (either human driven of NPC) and connect them to control methods (human inputs or NPC controllers).
+This is also the module that retrieves data from Carla.
+This data is shared on the modules News channel and can therefore be used in other modules (e.g., current velocity in a controller module), or it can be stored to a csv file in the data recorder.
+Finally, this module allows you to create _scenarios_.
+A scenario is an event triggered by a condition in the Carla environment being met.
+For example, you can use a scenario that starts the movement of an NPC vehicle if the ego vehicle passes a specific point in the scene.

 An example screenshot of the module dialog layout in the `READY` state is shown below:

 ![carlainterface_dialog](imgs/modules-carlainterface-dialog_ready.PNG)